Skip to content

 The fixed point

-Given an observation rate \(\eta\) and a decay rate \(\delta\), the agent's measured competence converges to:
+Given an observation rate \(\eta\), a decay/reversion rate \(\delta\), and a baseline support level \(\sigma_0\), the agent's measured competence converges to:

 \[\sigma_\text{corr}^* = \sigma_\text{raw}^* + (1 - \sigma_\text{raw}^*) \times c\]